Best Racing Cars:

 The ferocious and dramatic diva of supercars has returned.
 The designated ‘S’ variant of the highly praised Lamborghini Aventador, a prima donna among the best racing cars.

-A sonorous 6.5Liter V12 engine is the heart of new Aventador S. The engine produces a total of 730bhp, 10hp lesser than the limited run Aventador SV that produced a whooping 740bhp.
-The key features of the Aventador S are the Four Wheel Steering, permanent 4-wheel drive and an upgraded suspension that is controlled by the LDVA control unit.
+A sonorous 6.5Liter V12 engine is the heart of the new Aventador S. The engine produces a total of 730bhp, 10hp lesser than the limited run Aventador SV that produced a whopping 740bhp.
+The key features of the Aventador S are the Four Wheel Steering, permanent 4-wheel drive, and upgrade suspension that control by the LDVA control unit.
 The Lamborghini Aventador S can go from zero-60 mph in just 2.9 seconds.
-The top speed is timed at 217 mph the same as the beastly Centenario.
+The top speed is the time at 217 mph the same as the beastly Centenario.

 Porsche 911 Turbo S: